heliusblackstar/freekb/35f10a38-78cb-47bd-a3b3-dfe21b65ef17/index.md

 For now, we can simply cycle through the possibilities, presuming the light is in instant channel switching mode, by pressing from ON --> 3C.
 This will instant channel switch to the next channel.
 The light will remember the last used channel and brightness when you turn it off.

+## Handoff to manual & diagram

-At this point, our shortcut list is becoming quite long, and it would make sense for you to transition to either the [Anduril manual's UI reference tables](https://github.com/containerfan/anduril2-diagrams?tab=readme-ov-file), or the [Anduril diagrams](https://github.com/containerfan/anduril2-diagrams).
+At this point, our shortcut list is becoming a bit long, and it would make sense for you to transition to either the [Anduril manual's UI reference tables](https://github.com/ToyKeeper/anduril/blob/trunk/docs/anduril-manual.md#ui-reference-table), or the [Anduril diagrams](https://github.com/containerfan/anduril2-diagrams).
 You might find the Anduril diagram is sufficient as a quick reference and you only need to dive into the manual for changing configuration settings.

-Try taking a look at the Anduril diagram.
+Try taking a look at the Anduril diagram, the Simple UI one.
 Look for the "OFF" and "ON" circle, and identify the shortcuts you already know.
 Start with the Simple UI diagram--the Advanced UI diagram will feel absurdly complicated to a beginner as it has a lot of distracting things on it.

 That's it!
 You know enough to use your light and with the diagrams and manual you can learn more as you are ready.